 - Copays and deductibles

 - Payments made towards your medical (including equipment), dental, and vision care (contacts and glasses)

 Education expenses can include supplies (including computers) and books that you purchased out of pocket.
 You should receive a 1098t form if you attended college at any point last year that you can use while you’re preparing your taxes.
 This alone can get you an extra couple of hundred dollars back.

 *Make sure you have receipts for everything or a contribution letter in case you get audited in the future.
 The IRS can go back six years and recommends that you keep most of your records for at least that long.

 Easily file your own taxes to get back more money

 Having your taxes prepared by H&R Block or Jackson Hewitt is just waste of time and money.
 Instead of sitting in their office for at least an hour and answering tons of questions, you could do the same thing yourself from your own home at Turbotax.
 They take you step by step so you don’t mess anything up.
-It’s so simple.
+It’s so simple and is free for simple tax returns.
 I’ve been using them for the past few years now and am very happy with their service.

 You may also enjoy…

 - How I Made $2300 From Home Last Month

 - 6 Easy Ways To Never Be Broke Again